hevody/AutoMessenger/README.md

 <br>
 Sadly, these tools do not exist.
 (At least, I am not aware of.)<br>
 <br>
 So I decided to make a program myself.
-Hopefully, helping the same people who encounter the same problems as I do.
+Hopefully, helping the same people who encounter the same problems as I did.